elisheva-dev/React-Server/README.md

 ## 🚀 Backend API

 The server is built with **Node.js** and **Express**.
 It handles authentication, business details, services, and appointments.
+The server is deployed online and accessible at: https://businessmeet.onrender.com

+### 💻 Frontend Client
+The server works together with a React-based client application that handles the user interface, admin panel, and interactions with the API.
+- Admins can edit business details, manage services, and view/manage appointments.
+- Regular users can view services and schedule appointments.

+> The client is hosted separately and communicates with this backend API.

 ### 📌 API Endpoints